carloscarnero/go-logger/README.md

 level=INFO msg="Hello, world!"
 ```

+The first parameter to the `New` method is the writer where all output will
+be sent to, which is nothing more than a `io.Writer`.
+This can also be used
+to suppress all output if the parameter is either `nil` or `io.Discard`.

+The second parameter is the logging format, which can be either `JSON` or
+`TEXT`.
+The third parameter is the logging level, which can be either
+`DEBUG`, `INFO`, `WARN`, `ERROR`, or `NONE`.
+This last one will also
+suppress all output.

+> Why two mechanisms to supress or discard output?
+In many cases, defining
+> the actual writer is a source code concern and maybe not very flexible.
+> On the other hand, defining the level may be easier as it is common to
+> have this value defined in environment variables, for instance.

+The fourth parameter allows to supress timestamps in the output, which can
+be useful in debugging, development, and testing scenarios.

 > [!NOTE]
 > While the module path is `go.carloscarnero.stream/go-logger`, the package
 > is called `logger`.
 This is not very elegant but results from having to